PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Virtual Good/Unity Virtual Goods.md

 ## Setting up the Shop

-If you have downloaded the sample project for this tutorial, you will find that these interfaces are already set up in your project.
-If not, you will need to create a really simple interface where you can buy and consume gold coins.
+If you have downloaded the sample project for this tutorial, you'll find that these interfaces are already set up in your project.
+If not, you'll need to create a really simple interface where you can buy and consume gold coins.

-The shop set up works as follows:
+The shop set up works as follows.

 ### Fetching Player Data